Seyyid Lokman: List of works

 There were about fifteen notable şehnames produced in the 50-year span of the şehnameci post's existence.
 Lokman was the most prolific of the şehnamecis, composing ten of the fifteen major works.
 Of these, five are written in Persian verse, four in Turkish prose, and one in Turkish verse.
 Additionally, Nakkaş Osman, the chief miniaturist in the late 16th century, worked on numerable illuminations of Lokman's şehnames.
 Some of the most famous works Lokman produced or supervised were the History of Sultan Süleyman, Şehname-I Selim Han, Şehinşehname, Hünername, Zubtedu’t tevarih, Kiyafetu’l-ins aniye fi sema’il-u’l-Osmaniye, and Surname.

+Zafername (Book of Victories)

+The first major work by Lokman was the Zafername ("Book of Victories", DCB, No.413) dating to the last years of the reign of Suleiman I. It doubles with some of the material from an earlier manuscript: History of the Szigetvár Campaign (1568–69), by Feridun Ahmed Bey.

 Şehname-I Selim Han (Book of Kings of Selim Khan)

 Şehname-I Selim Han (Book of Kings of Selim Khan) was completed in the year of 1581.
 The content was mostly about the representations of various kinds of terrains around the Mediterranean and peoples with different ethnic backgrounds.
 More than half of the illustrations were about the battles of Selim II’s commanders suppressing its rivals, underlining Ottoman superiority and heroic efforts.
 The manuscript also emphasized the accomplishments of the viziers Sinan Paşa and Lala Mystafa Paşa.